OpenEarable/dashboard/README.md

 ```

 #### Play Audio
 OpenEarable allows playing mono, 16-bit, 44.1kHz *.wav files from the internal microSD card.
-In addition, it is possible to generate a constant frequency on the earable directly or play one of the built-in jingles.
+In addition, it is possible to generate a constant frequency on the OpenEarable directly or play one of the built-in jingles.

 ```js
 // Supported audio states: AUDIO_STATE.PLAY, AUDIO_STATE.PAUSE, AUDIO_STATE.STOP